nikola-vukicevic/breadcrumbs-nvim/README.md

 ## Motivation/rationale

+I wanted a very simple plugin that only creates the "breadcrumbs", so I checked out 'the usual suspects'.

-I check out 'the usual suspects', but considering that I had some small highlighting issues with nvim-navic and some issues displaying HTML tags with Aerial (and also, Aerial is much 'bigger' in scope), I decided to just write my own implementation from scratch and 'be done with it'.
+With nvim-navic, I somehow couldn't get the highlighting all the way right (there were some minor issues).
+As for Aerial, there were some issues displaying HTML tags (and also, Aerial is much 'bigger' in scope; the "breadcrums" part is just a side note pretty much).

+Those minor bugs were probably much easier to fix than writing a plugin from the ground up (:D), but I decided to bite the bullet and 'be done with it'. :)

 ## Bugs

 ATM, I'm not aware of any major bugs, so - bug reports are very much appreciated. :)

-There was a bag when opening two or more files of different kinds (i.e. files using different LSP servers), that produced an error message when entering buffer (it was a single message and the plugin kept on working after the message).
+But, there was a bag when opening two or more files of different kinds (i.e. files using different LSP servers), that produced an error message when entering buffer (it was a single message and the plugin kept on working after the message).

-I seem to have resolved that bug.
+Fortunately, I seem to have resolved that bug.

 ## TODO